RubenMeneses/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/common-issues.md

 1. Set **Max Tries** to the maximum number of times n8n should retry the node.
 1. Set **Wait Between Tries (ms)** to the desired delay in milliseconds between retries.
 For example, to wait one second before retrying the request again, set **Wait Between Tries (ms)** to `1000`.

+## Problem: Proxy Option Not Working in n8n HTTP Request Node for HTTPS requests
+When using the HTTP Request node in n8n, the proxy option does not work for HTTPS requests.

+This is because n8n uses the axios library which changed how HTTPS proxies are handled in newer versions (especially axios v1+).
+Because of this, setting the proxy option for HTTPS requests has no effect—HTTPS requests do not go through the specified proxy.